odonnellgroup/odonnellgroup.github.io/resources.md

 ## About doing a PhD

 PhDs are mysterious to a lot of undergraduate and masters students.
-I recorded a 20 minute video covering UK PhDs:
+In October 2020 I recorded a 20 minute video covering my views on UK PhDs:

 - What "doing a PhD" involves
 - Reasons to do a PhD
 - Reasons to not do a PhD
-- How to find an apply for PhDs
+- How to find and apply for PhDs

 [![Want to do a PhD?](https://github.com/odonnellgroup/odonnellgroup.github.io/raw/master/docs/PhDvideo_screenshot.png)](https://vimeo.com/476277607 "Want to do a PhD?")